 This objective will be accomplished in several ways, by:

-- Educating organizational decision makers of the value of having patients, survivors and caregivers participate in their decision-making processes.
+- Educating organizational decision makers of the value of having patients, survivors and caregivers engage in decision-making processes affecting patients.

 - Ensuring that Canadian cancer organizations which fund research include informed patients, survivors, caregivers or family members on their research peer review committees, ethics boards and other appropriate committees.